-You should never add the file with the contents starting with -----BEGIN RSA PRIVATE KEY-----
+You should never add the file with the contents starting with -----BEGIN RSA PRIVATE KEY-----, that’s your private key.
+You must put the public key in the ~/.ssh/authorized_keys file.

 If the private key was not protected with a password and you put it on the server, I recommend you generating a new one using: